Eigenvalues

 Gersgorin Discs

 The eigenvalues of a diagonal matrix equal its diagonal elements.
-If the off-diagonal elements are small rather than being exactly zero, the eigenvalues will be close to the diagonal elements.
+If the off-diagonal elements are small rather than being exactly zero, the eigenvalues will be close to the diagonal elements; Gersgorin Discs make this statement precise.

 Minimum Polynomial